-The internships are open to any current undergraduate, in the first instance; in exceptional circumstances, MPhil students may be considered.
-Each project will have an individual duration listed between 4 - 10 weeks, this period may be broken up into separate windows of time to allow for Visa or working contstraints.
-Students will be paid the London Real Living Wage, currently £11.95 per hour and the College will provide accommodation during the research period.
+The internships are open to any student who will continue as a student in Queens’ in 2024-25.
+Each project will have an individual duration listed between 3 - 8 weeks, this period may be broken up into separate windows of time to allow for Visa or working constraints.
+Students will be paid the London Real Living Wage, currently £13.15 per hour and the College will provide accommodation during the research period.
 Students will be expected to submit a short report at the end of the Summer detailing their research and reflecting on the overall experience (approx. 700-800 words).

 Summary: